 - Bake the cannabis for up to 40 minutes, stirring it every 10 minutes to ensure even toasting.

 - After the cannabis has turned a medium brown color and is dried, remove the baking sheet from the oven and give the cannabis time to cool.
 When handled, the plant material should be crumbly.

 - Use a food processor to pulse the cannabis until it becomes coarsely ground.

 After the process, make sure that you store the cannabis in an airtight container so that it stays fresh until you need to use it to make extractions.

 While the process of decarboxylation might be fairly simple and something that you can do on your own, extracting the CBD oil is another story.
-This is a complicated task that should be left to the professionals if you are hoping to get the maximum possible benefits from the CBD.
+This is a complicated task that should be left to the professionals if you are hoping to get the maximum possible benefits from the CBD products.

 Going Beyond Decarboxylation

 What separates BioCBD Plus™ from every other cannabis company is their all-natural technology for creating water soluble formulations which have a greater bioavailability when compared to CBD oil and other oils.
-Starting with organic, European grown hemp, the CBD oil is extracted using supercritical CO2 extraction for a pure and clean CBD oil free of any toxins or solvents.
+Starting with organically grown hemp, the CBD oil is extracted using supercritical CO2 extraction for a pure and clean CBD oil free of any toxins or solvents.
 The CBD oil is then combined with curcumin (turmeric), heat and pressure to create the superior water soluble formulations that BioCBD Plus™ has become famous for.